benmvp/slides/2017/fstoco/iso-react.md

 - Digging deeper here's the super simple Express app
 - Has a `/render` route
 - Create the Component class from the specified component path by using `require()`
-- Create an element applying the props to the Component class
+- Create an element applying the props to the Component class (i.e. JSX)
 - Leveraging React's [`renderToString`](https://facebook.github.io/react/docs/top-level-api.html#reactdomserver.rendertostring) to get the markup
 - Because React is a declarative tree, we can turn our JS into a string!
 Most previous libs couldn't do this
 - Return it as the response